 As part of our yearlong Distracted Driving Campaign, we’ve teamed up with LifeSaver to offer companies a mobile app that discourages drivers from using their phone when behind the wheel.
 The LifeSaver app presents drivers with a visual block or reminder to avoid using the phone, logs their attempts to use the phone while driving and then scores the driver based on their behavior.
 The app also enables business owners to view driver cellphone usage through a user-friendly portal.

 LifeSaver is available to Amerisure policyholders with commercial insurance policies as a tool for workers’ compensation and/or commercial auto clients to keep their employees safe and their losses down.
-We’re currently offering it to our policyholders through a cost-sharing program.

 to learn more about LifeSaver.
 You can also view